Education

 1641, Utrecht

-Anna Maria van Schurman (1607–1678) (fig. 4) was a renowned Dutch scholar, artist, poet, and early advocate for women’s education.
+In her time, Van Schurman was a renowned scholar, artist, poet, and early advocate for women’s education.
 Known for her exceptional intellect and mastery in numerous fields, Schurman was highly skilled in art, music, and literature, and was proficient in fourteen languages, including Latin, Greek, Hebrew, and Arabic.
 She was one of the most learned women of her time and became the first woman to attend a Dutch university, where she sat behind a screen to maintain propriety in male-dominated lectures.
 Her works and correspondence highlighted her belief in women's right to education, which she defended in her 1641 treatise, The Learned Maid.The Learned Maid; or, Whether a Maid may be a Scholar? by Anna Maria van Schurman is a groundbreaking 17th-century treatise advocating for women's right to education.
 Published in 1641, it argues logically for the intellectual equality of women, countering societal beliefs that restricted their scholarly pursuits.
 Van Schurman contends that women have the same rational abilities as men and should therefore have access to learning.
 An accomplished scholar herself, she modeled her beliefs, mastering numerous languages and attending lectures at Utrecht University, though separated by a screen.
 Her work is a foundational text in feminist thought, championing intellectual freedom and equality for women.

-In her 30s, Schurman was granted honorary admission to the prestigious St. Luke Guild of painters.
+In her thirties, Van Schurman was granted honorary admission to the prestigious St. Luke Guild of painters.
 She explored various artistic forms, including engraving on glass and wood, and was celebrated for her skillful and delicate engravings.
 Her artistry, combined with her intellectual accomplishments, earned her a prominent reputation and the title "Star of Utrecht."
 Despite societal expectations, she maintained a commitment to celibacy, choosing to dedicate herself to her studies and faith, famously adopting the motto, Amor Meus Crucifixus Est ("My Love Has Been Crucified").

-Later in life, Schurman became a leading figure in the Labadist movement, a religious community that valued asceticism and a separation from secular society.
+Later in life, Van Schurman became a leading figure in the Labadist movement, a religious community that valued asceticism and a separation from secular society.
 She wrote extensively on her disillusionment with the Reformed Church, calling for spiritual renewal and advocating a life of devotion.
 Her final years were spent in relative isolation within the Labadist community, where she continued to write and correspond, solidifying her legacy as a pioneer of women's intellectual and spiritual independence.

 Religion